David Hamilton

 1982-1985

 He famously designed and had built 'The Turbinia' to demonstrate, to a sceptical Admiralty, the superiority of the turbine marine engine.
-As an unofficial participant in the 1897 Royal Navy Spithead Review The Turbinia achieved a speed of 34 knots.
-The fastest vessel afloat at that time.
+As an unofficial participant in the 1897 Royal Navy Spithead Review The Turbinia achieved a speed of 34 knots: the fastest vessel afloat at that time and as such outran the corvette despatched to chase him from the fleet review.

 Powered by Clikpic